 Juan Ponce de León is said to have arrived in Florida at the shores of the future county in 1513.
 "Mosquito County" was formed while the state was still a territory, and on some maps is absorbed into an unofficial "Leigh Read" county between 1839 and 1845.
 "Saint Lucia County" was created in 1844: it was renamed Brevard County in 1855 after George Washington Brevard, who served as Florida State Controller from 1854 to 1860.

-Look at reviews and ratings: Read the reviews and ratings to understand the business's reputation and reliability.
+Read customer feedback: Read the reviews and ratings to understand the business's reputation and reliability.
 Check Contact Details: Ensure the contact details, like phone numbers and emails, are correct.
 Visit the business's official website if available.
-Check Business Address: Double-check the business location using the Google map provided.
+Check Business Address: Use the provided Google map to verify the business location before planning a visit.

-Avoid Sharing Sensitive Information: Never give out your social security number, credit card details, or passwords.
-Confirm Identity: Verify the identity of the person you are talking to.
-Ask for their name and position and verify it on the official website.
-Before proceeding with any legal matters, consider researching local $stateName state laws.
-It is also advisable to speak with an accredited privacy law advisor to ensure adherence and to secure your rights and interests.
-You can find more information here by searching for a certified attorney specializing in privacy laws.
+Keep Your Information Safe: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
+Confirm Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
+Check their name and position on the business's official website.
+Before proceeding with any legal matters, consider reviewing local $stateName state laws.
+It is also advisable to get advice from a licensed privacy attorney to ensure adherence and to preserve your rights and interests.
+You can find more information here by searching for a certified privacy legal advisor.